 - Offenbach (DWD).

-The DWD has 39 additional measuring stations, where measurements of radioactivity on airborne dust are performed.
-Usually samples are collected over a period of one week and then analysed.
-In the case of noticeable events, the BfS, PTB and DWD agree upon the sampling frequency required.
+The DWD has 39 additional monitoring stations, where measurements of radioactivity on airborne dust are performed.
+Usually air samples are collected over a period of one week and then analysed in the laboratory.
+In the case of noticeable events, the BfS, PTB and DWD agree upon an increased sampling frequency if required.